minqiaowang/hybrid-adg-apac/deploy-adg-lvm/deploy-adg-lvm.md

-2. Run the command on primary and standby database to enable the data guard broker.
+2. Run the command on primary and standby database using sqlplus with sysdba to enable the data guard broker.

 - From on-premise side,